bids-standard/bids-website/docs/blog/posts/2026-07-24-communications-maintainer-posting.md

 This is a collaborative coordination role, not a one-person communications team.
 The Communications Maintainer would work with current BIDS maintainers and help develop practical processes and tools for more consistent, timely, and transparent communication.

 Interested, curious, or know someone who may be a good fit?
-Please contact Eric Earl (eric.earl@nih.gov) or Martin Norgaard (martin.noergaard@di.ku.dk).
+Please contact Eric Earl <mailto:eric.earl@nih.gov> or Martin Norgaard <mailto:martin.noergaard@di.ku.dk>.
 We would also appreciate you sharing this call with your networks.